Access Pismo Public Records Portal

 To submit a Public Records Request, please submit the request in writing to City Clerk Erica Inderlied via email at email@example.com, via fax at (805) 773-7006, or via mail or in person at City Hall, 760 Mattie Road, Pismo Beach, 93449.
 You are not required by law to make a written request; if you are unable or unwilling to make a written request, please contact the City Clerk's Office for assistance.

-Within 10 days from the request date, the City will notify the requestor whether it has the records requested.
-Disclosable records will typically be provided promptly thereafter.
-However, under certain circumstances, the City may request an extension of this period.
+Within 10 days from the request date, the City will notify the requestor whether any records will be produced in response to the request.
+Records will typically be provided promptly thereafter.
+However, under certain circumstances, the City may require an extension of this period.